prit342/dump-tls-cert/README.md

 # dump-tls-cert

-- Dumps TLS certificate chain from a host in PEM format
+- Dumps TLS certificate chain presented by remote `host:port` in PEM format
+- Uses TLS over TCP to connect to the remote `host:port`
 - The certificate is dumped to STDOUT and written to a file `server-cert.pem`
-- Does not verify the remote SSL certificate presented by the remote host
+- Does not verify the remote SSL/TLS certificate presented by the remote `host:port`

 ### Usage